ea-czech-republic/eagxprague.org/english.md

 <a href="https://www.paralelnipolis.cz/"><img src="images/paralelnipolis.jpg"
 	style="width: 180px;" ></a>
 <p>
-We sincerely thank <a href="https://www.paralelnipolis.cz/">Paralelní Polis</a> for providing the spaces for our conference at a highly discounted rate.
+We sincerely thank <a href="https://www.paralelnipolis.cz/">Paralelní Polis</a>
+for providing the spaces for our conference at a highly discounted rate and for enabling us to accept ticket payments by Bitcoin.
 </p>
 </div>